nervosnetwork/rfcs/rfcs/0000-poa-testnet/0000-poa-testnet.md

 Notice the difficulty set to `2` when an in-turn attester produces a block and set to `1` when a not in-turn attester produces a block.
 This makes the in-turn attester's block total difficulty higher than the not in-turn attester's block; once two validators attest at the same height due to the network error, the other nodes still chooses the higher total difficulty block as the main chain.

 `ATTEST_INTERVAL` is used to preventing malicious validators censor the POA network.
 A validator cannot attest two blocks within the `ATTEST_INTERVAL` number.
 Consider the situation that malicious validators try to control the whole network:

 The first malicious validator must wait for `ATTEST_INTERVAL + 1` blocks to produce a block again.
 When the number of malicious validators is less than `ATTEST_INTERVAL + 1`, there must exist an honest validator who has the chance to submit a block includes majority voting to evict malicious validators.

 `ATTEST_INTERVAL` can be set to `VALIDATOR_COUNT / 2` the honest validators could eventually evict malicious validators unless the half of validators corrupted.

+One thing is that CKB uses 2-phase commitment, a transaction must be proposed first before committed in a block.
+This means the honest validators need at least produce two blocks to finally commit the eviction transaction, and these two blocks must be within the proposal window, so we choose a large enough value in the POA testnet: `TX_PROPOSAL_WINDOW` is set to `ProposalWindow(2, MAX_VALIDATOR_COUNT)`.

 ### validator list and on-chain governance